motiv-labs/janus/README.md

 ### Docker

 The simplest way of installing Janus is to run the docker image for it.
-Just check the [docker-compose.yml](docker-compose.yml) example and then run it.
+Just check the [docker-compose.yml](docker-compose.yml) example and then run:

 ```sh
 docker-compose up -d